-This bright and modern home at Parkholme Road, London was designed for architect James Macdonald Wright, his wife, filmmaker Tamara Tracz, and their three children.
-Edwardian beauty from 1893 was completely renovated with the respect for the environment.
-Goal was to preserve the building’s historic integrity while achieving high levels of energy reduction by using solar energy.
-All materials were sourced locally, with recycled copper cladding from Hackney Wick, coppiced chestnut fencing from Sussex and slate roof tiles from Wales.
+This bright and modern home at Parkholme Road is a home to architect James Macdonald Wright and his family.
+The Edwardian beauty from 1893 was renovated with a respect for the environment.
+A goal was to preserve the building’s historical integrity while achieving the high levels of energy reduction by using solar energy.
+All the materials were sourced locally, from the recycled copper cladding from Hackney Wick, coppiced chestnut fencing from Sussex to slate roof tiles from Wales.

-Besides energy, another quest for Macdonald Wright Architects was spacious living area that’s created with incorporated terrace, kitchen, dinning space and living area on the ground floor.
-On the first floor is a library, a bathroom and the children’s rooms, while the top floor is a space where are placed main bedroom with bathroom, office and walk-in-closet.
-Nature plank flooring made by Dinesen treated with lye and soap are sculptural element and décor per se in this minimalist and simple residence.
-Contemporary living room with the staircase is definitely a prime attraction of the house where old and new mix in the perfect balance.
-It also serves as a display for architect’s beautiful collection of ceramics.
+Besides energy, another quest for Macdonald Wright Architects was a spacious living area.
+It’s created by incorporating terrace, kitchen, dining space and living area on the ground floor.
+On the first floor are nestled library, bathroom, and the children’s rooms.
+The top floor became a space for the main bedroom with bathroom, office, and walk-in-closet.
+The contemporary living room with the staircase is definitely a prime feature of the house that combines the old with the new.
+It also became a display for the architect’s beautiful collection of ceramics.

 Minimal Interior Design in traditional Edwardian house

 A perfect modern home that is sustainable and respects original traditional architecture.

 Rattan floor lamp from Michael Sodeau Bolla collection settled near white brick wall fireplace and Edwardian bay window.